If You Believe in Yourself…Cont’d

 Most of us know that.

 Rib Breaker (RB) has been coming to the gym for two-or-so months.
-She hasn’t fought before, but a full lineup of varisty high school sports renders her exceptionally strong and aware of her body.
+She hasn’t fought before, but a full lineup of varsity high school sports renders her exceptionally strong and aware of her body.
 She practices her punches without the self-consciousness that plagues so many girls and women trying to eke out a place in boxing’s Boy Kingdom.
 She’s someone with a lot of potential, a natural talent that gets noticed and piques curiosity.

 “I’m gonna spar RB and A,” co-coach told me.
 “Get on your headgear and be ready to round-robin with them.”